 I’ve hopefully stayed on track with many more years of yoga sessions ahead of me.
 And, as I lengthen and deepen my practice, I sometimes feel that I should become a certified instructor myself!
 And that’s the true beauty of yoga; there’s no finish line.

-You need to work with your body’s strengths and limitations and have patience as your practice may take time to progress.
+It would be best to work with your body’s strengths and limitations and have patience, as your practice may take time to progress.

-If you’re healthy, I hope I’ve encouraged you to give hot yoga a try!
+If you’re healthy, I hope I’ve encouraged you to try hot yoga!